top of page

 He confesses voluntarily [!!!]…that he went to Calabria and Apulia and threw poison into numerous wells there, that he put poison in the spring in the piazza of Barletta, into the public spring at Toulouse and into springs along the coast.”
 (19)

 Agimetus was very busy, it seems.
 The specificity of the confessions, the names, locales, and little touches of detail lent them a certain authenticity that confirmed the anti-Semitic bias of the average Christian.
-It made intuitive sense that exotic rabbinic masterminds, most of whom were assumed to be kabbalistic practioners of the dark arts, might brew poisons and convince others to help them spread them.
+It made intuitive sense that exotic rabbinic masterminds, most of whom were assumed to be kabbalistic practitioners of the dark arts, might brew poisons and convince others to help them spread them.

 Agimetus eventually collapsed under the strain and told his torturers “that by his soul the Jews richly deserved to die, and that, indeed, he had no wish to live, for.
 He too richly deserved to die.(20)